nushell/nushell.github.io/lang-guide/lang-guide.md

 #### Casts

 The command 'into record' can be used to convert other data types into records.
 See the command: 'help into record' fro a complete list of input data types.

+#### Commands that use record

+Since the record data type is foundational to Nushell's structured nature, many commands use records as inputs or as parameters.
+See the list of commands for tables because many of those also take records.

+Here are a few commands that use records:

+- get
+- insert
+- merge
+- update
+- upsert

 ### List